Doc Comparato: Career

 He worked in Europe, writing for film and television, including the miniseries "Me alquilo para soñar" (1989) with Gabriel García Márquez.
-Internationally recognized, he received nine awards, including the Japan Award for Television (1980/1981), the DAAD - Deuchst Academic Art Development (2002) and the Theatre Prize Anna Magnani (2003-2004), in Italy.
+Internationally recognized, he received nine awards, including the Japan Award for Television (1980–1981), the DAAD – Deuchst Academic Art Development (2002) and the Theatre Prize Anna Magnani (2003–2004), in Italy.

 He is the author of two books: Roteiro (1982), on the art and technique of writing for cinema and television; and Da Criação ao Roteiro (1984), a book for writers and film students.
-He was the first Brazilian playwright to teach a TV script and film course in Brazil in the Casa das Artes Laranjeiras (Rio).
+He was the first Brazilian ml to teach a TV script and film course in Brazil in the Casa das Artes Laranjeiras (Rio).
 He is the father of actresses Bianca and Lorena Comparato.